-Some time ago, a friend of mine told me about a woman she knows who was dating a man who made less money than she did.
+Some time ago, a friend of mine told me about a woman she knows who was dating a man who earned considerably less than she did.
 To preserve his manhood, when they went out for dinner she would hand this man her debit card under the table so he could “pay” the bill.

 In what universe is this empowering for either one of them?

-That may be an extreme—albeit 100% true—example of how twisted things are today between the sexes.
-But it is nevertheless true that many women today have become the providers in their relationships.
+That may be an extreme—albeit 100% true—example of how twisted things are between the sexes today, but it is nevertheless true that countless women have become the providers in their relationships.